Guide to Social Media Campaigns: What it is and How to Create One

 If you're a Spotify user, you've most likely visited the app's wrapped area!

 Spotify Wrapped has become an annual sensation, providing users with a tailored picture of their listening habits throughout the year.
-With its interactive and shared structure, users excitedly await the reveal of their most-played artists, songs, and genres, as well as their overall listening time and favourite podcasts.
+With its interactive and shared structure, users excitedly await the reveal of their most-played artists, songs, and genres, as well as their overall listening time and favorite podcasts.

 Spotify has not only developed a wonderful tool for consumers to reflect on their music consumption, but it has also built a feeling of community and rivalry as listeners attempt to influence their future Wrapped results.
 This is a great social media campaign to promote its features.

-6. “You Rule” Campaign by Burger King
+6. “You Rule” campaign by Burger King

 Burger King's popular "Whopper, Whopper" jingles dominated much of 2023, giving the chain the most share of voice among eateries in NFL-related talks.
 This year's main social media theme has been "You Rule," focusing on the consumers who initially helped the jingle go viral.